Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Experiments

-For the KGB algorithm, mean runtime varies significantly (Figures~\ref{fig:gts_df_nsga2_stat_fast_505010_end_runtime_mean_bar} and~\ref{fig:gts_df_gts123_nsga2_stat_fast_505010_end_runtime_mean_bar}), with DF taking approximately $470$ seconds, GTS group 1 about $250$ seconds, and both GTS group 2 and GTS group 3 around $25$ seconds.
-On the DF and GTS group 1 test suites, runtime remains at the $10^2$ level for two objectives but increases sharply to nearly $10^3$ seconds for three objectives (see Supplementary Materials for further details).
-By contrast, for GTS group 2 and group 3, execution time stays below $25$ seconds and shows little sensitivity to the number of objectives.
-This result stems largely from variable independence: in DF and GTS group 1, most variables are independent, forcing the clustering algorithm to expend considerable effort in grouping them.
+For the KGB algorithm, mean runtime varies significantly (Figures~\ref{fig:gts_df_nsga2_stat_fast_505010_end_runtime_mean_bar} and~\ref{fig:gts_df_gts123_nsga2_stat_fast_505010_end_runtime_mean_bar}), with DF taking approximately $260$ seconds, GTS group 1 about $110$ seconds, and both GTS group 2 and GTS group 3 around $70$ and $45$ seconds.
+This result arises primarily from variable independence: in DF and GTS group 1, most variables are independent, forcing the clustering algorithm to expend considerable effort in grouping them.
 In GTS2 and GTS3, however, variable interactions and imbalances are introduced, enabling faster and more efficient convergence.
 Consequently, KGB may be ill-suited for large-scale or real-world problems with predominantly independent variables.
 Moreover, on the DF and GTS test suites, KGB consistently demands more time for response and is generally slower than the other compared algorithms.